krevsky90/Cracking_the_Coding_Interview/krev/src/solving_techniques/p15_0or1_Knapsack/readme.txt

 Dynamic programming (top-down approach):
     see src/solving_techniques/p15_0or1_Knapsack/SubsetSum.java

+COMMON ALGORITHM:
+1) memo[arr.length + 1][target + 1]
+2) recursive helper method:
+    base cases:
+    target = 0
+    target < 0 => Infinity or error or smth like that (target > 0) && curIdx = arr.length => Infinity or error or smth like that, since we reached the end of the array, but still did not reach the target

+3) if the target is not reached at all, then out helper returns Infinity or Infinity + 1 => we just check it result < 0 => return, for example, -1

 Additional info:
 IF we use bottom-up approach - we have to calculate the results for ALL potential sub-problems!
 IF we use top-down approach -  we have to calculate the results only for sub-problems that are part of the target solution => it is more efficient!